herealways/ansible-role-pyenv/README.md

 Variables in defaults/main.yml are listed below:

-`download_cache`: boolean.
-If it is true, this role will download python from `python_download_url` as cache.
+`download_cache`: If it is true, this role will download python from `python_download_url` as cache.
 This may be useful when the default pyenv install is very slow.
+Default value is true.

+`pyenv_use_proxy`: If it is true, this role will use proxy set by `pyenv_proxy_url` to execute the pyenv installation script.
+This may be useful when you cannot access github directly.

 `python_download_url`: Where to download python.
 It is only useful when `download_cache` is true.